Revolution (Paula Cole album)

 Revolution is a 2019 studio album by American pop and rock singer Paula Cole.

 Recording and release

 Revolution explores political themes that connected to Cole's 1999 album Amen and the singer promoted this album by debuting her cover of the Marvin Gaye ecological anthem "Mercy Mercy Me (The Ecology)".
-After releasing a collection of jazz ballads in 2017, she considered a second album of musical standards, but felt that the political climate in the United States warranted new material that reflected the necessity of "finding empathy" during political turmoil.

 Reception

 Writing for PopMatters, Charles Donovan scored Revolution an eight out of 10, writing that her Cole's political emphasis works with her music and considers the album "an exceptional piece of work, a timely reminder of how soulful, perceptive and harrowing a writer and singer Cole is and has always been".